sepiphy/php-codesniffer/README.md

 ## Contributing

-Please read the [contribution guide](https://seriquynh.com/oss?project=xuanquynh/php-codesniffer) for more information.
+Please read the [contribution guide](https://seriquynh.com/oss/contributing?github=xuanquynh/php-codesniffer) for more information.

 ## License

-This project is open-sourced software licensed under the [MIT license](LICENSE.md).
+Please read the [MIT license](LICENSE.md) for more information.